 Focusing on future growth

 Capo Strategies’ Vito Lo Iacono looked at what needed to be done to expand and connected Roberto with a food consultant to look at improving labels and packaging to meet the high standards set by New Zealand supermarkets.

 The plan is to test the market to see if there’s demand before looking at bigger kitchens and more staff, Roberto says.

 “As a small business owner I'm working each day in the kitchen, with so many things to think about that if you tell me I need to find out how to change my labels I’m not going to do it, but being able to find people like Vito, who knows how it works, makes it much easier to take on.”

 If the response is positive, Roberto knows WellingtonNZ’s business growth team is there to support business expansion and taking on more staff.

 The impact of Love Local

-"The community was so supportive over Covid – it wasn’t just more sales, but good, big orders.
+"The community was so supportive over Covid – it wasn’t just more sales but good, big orders.
 We know the product is good, but you know that they were ordering so much to be helpful.

-“The community have been absolutely outstanding.”
+“The community has been absolutely outstanding.”